yudhv/Behavioral-Cloning/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 In-order to reduce overfitting, the following steps were employed:
 * Using lower resolution images - the images used were downsampled to almost 10% of their original sizes.
 This only kept the basic features of the road, lane lines, and side fencing to remain visible.
 The unnecessary part, i.e the scenery, grounds, and water bodies were all reduced to mere colors.
 This helped greatly in removing any chances of overfitting, while keeping the test data manageable and trainable even on a discreet GPU-less machine such as the one I had.
-(Insert image)
-* Using a lower learning rate - in this project, I used a low learning rate 1e-4 as it wasn't small enough to cause underfitting in the limited epochs I trained the model for, nor was it too high to cause local minima situations.
-(Insert bridge images here)
+* Using a lower learning rate - in this project, I used a low learning rate 1e-4 as it wasn't small enough to cause underfitting in the limited epochs I trained the model for, nor was it too high to cause a situation with local minima.
 * Using a smaller set of images - only 8,000 images were used to train the model.
-The images were taken from Udacity's test data, which had smoother steering angles than the ones I could generate from a keyboard during manual driving (Insert the heart chart here)
+The images were taken from Udacity's test data, which had smoother steering angles than the ones I could generate from a keyboard during manual driving.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with a learning rate of 1e-04.
+The number of epochs was set at 5, as there wasn't a substantional observed improvement after.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The training data derived by manually driving through Track 1 is very abrupt.
+This is especially true if you use a keyboard to drive rather than a mouse or a joystick, which was the case for me as the MacOS simulator does not allow mouse input for steering angles.
+Here is a comparison of the official Udacity provided data and the one I recorded using a keyboard on Track 1 -

+*Smooth angle distribution*
+![image5]

+*Non-smooth angle distribution*
+![image1]

+As can be seen quiet clearly from the steering angle spikes, the Udacity data is much more smoother than the one obtained through keyboard based inputs.
+This adversely affects the training phase where the model only learns how to drive "rash", and hence is predisposed to naturally going out of the road because of a random extreme turn.
+This is why I had no option but to use the limited Udacity data for training.

+To make the most of this data, I used a combination of artificial techniques to augment and balance the data, like randomly choosing between center, left, and right camera images (and adjusting steering angles accordingly), X and Y axis translation, image flipping, normalization, cropping, brightness adjustment, etc.

 For details about how I created the training data, see the next section.